rancher/rancher-docs/versioned_docs/version-2.8/reference-guides/about-the-api/api-tokens.md

 ### Disable Tokens in Generated Kubeconfigs

-1. Set the `kubeconfig-generate-token` setting to `false`.
+Set the `kubeconfig-generate-token` setting to `false`.
 This setting instructs Rancher to no longer automatically generate a token when a user clicks on download a kubeconfig file.
 Once this setting is deactivated, a generated kubeconfig will reference the [Rancher CLI](../cli-with-rancher/kubectl-utility.md#authentication-with-kubectl-and-kubeconfig-tokens-with-ttl) to retrieve a short-lived token for the cluster.
 When this kubeconfig is used in a client, such as `kubectl`, the Rancher CLI needs to be installed to complete the log in request.

-2. Set the `kubeconfig-default-token-TTL-minutes` setting to the desired duration in minutes.
-By default, `kubeconfig-default-token-TTL-minutes` is 43200 (30 days).

 ### Token Hashing